5l1v3r1/pragmash/VARIABLES.md

 # DIR

 This is the directory which contains the main script.
+This will not be changed for the `exec` command, only for the `pragmash` command.

+# SCRIPT

-This will not change or do anything fancy for the `exec` command.
+This contains the path to the main script.
+This will not be changed for the `exec` command, only for the `pragmash` command.

+# VERSION

+This is the human-readable version number of pragmash.